 It is assumed that the groom’s family should also be carrying out a similar investigation on the bride and her family, prior to the introductory visit.
 Based on this, the bride’s family would give an answer to the groom-to-be’s family.

-If the “Iku Aka’ is positive, the groom with his family will receive a list of the other steps involved and an overview of the customary marriage requirements of the bride’s village (this varies slightly from one igbo town to another).
+If the “Iku Aka’ is positive, the groom with his family will receive a list of the other steps involved and an overview of the customary marriage requirements of the bride’s village (this varies slightly from one Igbo town to another).

-Visit #2: Consent From Bride’s Extended Family
+VISIT #2: Consent From Bride’s Extended Family (Meeting Her Extended Family)

-This stage is very important because it is only when the groom-to-be receives the consent (of distinct members of the bride’s extended family) that dates for the traditional marriage rites and ceremony cannot be scheduled, and things would progress from there.
+This stage is very important because it is only when the groom-to-be receives the consent (of important members and elders of the bride’s extended family) that dates for the traditional marriage rites and ceremony cannot be scheduled, and things would progress from there.

-Here, the groom is expected to be accompanied with more people than your first visit (so, endure to not go alone to ask for her hand in marriage).
+Here, the groom is expected to be accompanied by more people than your first visit (so, endure to not go alone to ask for her hand in marriage).
 You could have as many as 20 people accompany you.

-Visit #3: The Igbo Bride Price Payment (Ime Ego)
+VISIT #3: The Igbo Bride Price Payment (Ime Ego)

-After receiving the consent of the bride’s family as well as of her extended family, the groom can proceed to visit the bride’s family again, with his family members, to settle the bride price (ime ego).
+After receiving the consent of the bride’s immediate family (in the first visit) as well as of her extended family (in the second visit), the groom can proceed to visit the bride’s family again, with his family members, to settle the bride price (ime ego).